holocircuit/holocircuit.github.io/drafts/2019-01-06-unofficial.md

 For example, if we give LLL the second basis above, it'll try and produce something that looks more like the first one - because the vectors in the first example are smaller.

-Why do we care for cryptography?
-It turns out that we can often express a given problem in terms of a lattice, and describe what we're trying to find as a vector in that lattice.
-If the vector we're looking for is _"small"_, then LLL might be able to find it for us.
+How does this matter for cryptography?
+With a bit of imagination, we can use this as a problem-solving technique.
+Let's suppose we're trying to find some secret value.
+If we can:
+- come up with some lattice
+- prove that value is in the lattice
+- prove that value is "small" compared to the lattice

+then we might be able to use LLL to find it!
+Let's see an example.

 ## Part 2b: Using LLL
 So to summarise, from Part 1, we have integers $$(a_1, ... a_{40}), (b_1, ..., b_{40})$$, and we want to find an integer $$X$$ such that